Angela Cartwright: Early life and career

-Angela Cartwright was born on September 9, 1952, in Altrincham, Cheshire, England.
-When she was a year old, her family moved to Los Angeles via Canada.
+Angela Cartwright was born on 9 September 1952, in Altrincham, Cheshire, England.
+When she was a year old, her family moved to the US via Canada.
 Cartwright made her first film appearance at age three as Paul Newman's character's daughter in Somebody Up There Likes Me (1956), and appeared with Rock Hudson and Sidney Poitier in Something of Value (1957).
 Cartwright appeared for seven seasons in the CBS TV series The Danny Thomas Show, opposite comedian Danny Thomas.
-She remained close to Thomas after the series' cancellation until his death on February 6, 1991.
+She remained close to Thomas after the series' cancellation until his death on 6 February 1991.

 Cartwright played the role of Brigitta von Trapp in The Sound of Music (1965).
 The film won five Academy Awards and eclipsed Gone with the Wind as the highest-grossing film of all-time.

 Cartwright played Penny Robinson in the TV series Lost in Space (1965–68).
 She made appearances on several TV shows, including My Three Sons, Adam-12 and The Love Boat.
-Cartwright was also cast in the television movies Scout's Honor (1980) and played the role of Miss D'Angelo in High School U.S.A.
-(1983).
+Cartwright was also cast in the television movie Scout's Honor (1980) and played the role of Miss D'Angelo in High School U.S. (1983).

 Cartwright played Theresa Mazzetti in Beyond the Poseidon Adventure (1979), directed by Lost in Space producer Irwin Allen.
-She has had cameo appearances in the 1998 Lost in Space film and also as Dr. Smith's mother in the third episode of the second season of the 2018 Netflix reimagined Lost In Space series.
+She has had cameo appearances in the 1998 Lost in Space film and also as Dr. Smith's mother in the third episode of the second season of the 2018 Netflix reimagined Lost in Space series.